itspaulai/blueshell-ai/README.md

 A web application that runs an AI model directly in your browser, featuring PDF document analysis and chat functionality.

-I offer paid versions of my code to support my work and provide additional value to users: https://blueshellai.com

 ## App

 The simplest option to use Blueshell is with the app at [blueshellai.com](https://blueshellai.com)

+I offer paid versions of my code to support my work and provide additional value to users.

 ## Features